Attendance and Punctuality

 We are asked to comment on attendance and punctuality in references.
 In an increasingly competitive Higher Education and employment market the value of a good attendance record cannot be stated highly enough.
 Obviously where there are mitigating circumstances surrounding a student’s absence these will be explained in the reference.

-• Year 13 students are permitted to come in at the time their first timetabled lesson starts as long as there have been no concerns raised by their teachers.
+• Year 13 students are permitted to have the flexibility to leave site if they do not have timetabled sessions from period 4 onwards.
 We see this as a way of preparing them for the self-discipline and decision-making skills they will need to develop for Higher Education and employment.
-Due to timetable adjustments, in Year 13 some students may have a day without timetabled lessons and may remain at home, providing they are fulfilling their commitments and dedicate this time to home study.
 Such permission to work from home will be revoked if circumstances change at any stage.

-• Students who arrive at school during a study period must sign in at the Main Entrance so that we know who is on site.
-They should also sign out if they go home before the end of the day so that we know that they have left the premises.
+• Students who arrive at school during a study period must sign in with their ID cards so that we know who is on site.
+They should also sign out if they leave site so that we know that they have left the premises.
 In line with all other adults in the school they must wear their identity badges at all times whilst on site.

 • Driving lessons must not be arranged during teaching time but we will authorise absence for driving theory or practical tests, providing documentary evidence is available and the student is meeting their commitment to study.